-PARENT AND FAMILY ENGAGEMENT
+PARENT AND FAMILY ENGAGEMENT DISTRICTWIDE POLICY

 Parent and family engagement is an important component in a student's success in school.
 The board encourages parents and families to become involved in their child's education to ensure the child's academic success.
-The board will ensure:
+In order to facilitate parent and family involvement, it is the goal of the district to conduct outreach and implement programs, activities and procedures to further involve parents and families with the academic success of their students.
+The board will: